Work samples

 2019

 Solo exhibition created for the School 33 Project Space Gallery in 2019.
-Over a decade of moving between painting and installation work, I had consistently generated a voluminous amount of small, fragmentary works on paper; soft obstacle grew out of my wish to develop an exhibition that would center, and spin out of, this body of work.
-While I retained much of my familiar improvisational, site-responsive sculptural approach, the little drawings played an outsized role, like a population of trickster microbes determining the form and trajectory of the gallery's ecosystem.
+Over a decade of moving between painting and installation work, I had consistently generated a high volume of small, fragmentary works on paper; soft obstacle grew out of my wish to make a large piece that centered this body of work.
+While I retained much of my improvisational, site-responsive sculptural approach, the little drawings played an outsized role, like a population of trickster microbes influencing the form and trajectory of the gallery's ecosystem.

-This exhibition was the realization of another long-simmering desire as well, which was to create an installation that would change continuously over the course of the exhibition.
-Rather than presenting an arbitrarily "definitive" endpoint that would remain static for the two-month run of the show, I insisted on maintaining an active space of perceptual fermentation, conflict, and evolution.
+This exhibition realized another long-simmering desire, which was to create an installation that would change continuously over the course of the exhibition.
+Instead of presenting an arbitrarily "definitive" endpoint that would remain static for the two-month run of the show, I maintained an active space of perceptual fermentation, conflict, and evolution.
 The most intense period of making happened in the eight days leading up to the exhibition's opening.
 Afterwards, I revisited the space every week— quietly taking in everything that was happening, making alterations that felt organic to the existing dynamics of the room.

 .